exercism/r/exercises/bob/README.md

 He answers 'Whatever.' to anything else.

-Bob's conversational partner is a purist when it comes to written communication and always follows normal rules regarding sentence punctuation in English.

 ## Installation
 See [this guide](https://exercism.io/tracks/r/installation) for instructions on how to setup your local R environment.